ParticleCore/Iridium/CONTRIBUTING.md

 ### Contributing to source code

 While help is appreciated, source code submissions will not be accepted.
-If users really want to implement modifications please use forks.
+If users really want to implement modifications please create your own forks, don't submit pull requests.

 ---